 Projects in Development

-As the NSIDC DAAC develops new projects, this Web page offers a place for our users to find these new projects before they are fully developed and available through our Web site in the traditional way.
+This page offers a place for our users to discover new projects before they are fully developed and become available through our Web site.

 NASA's ICESat mission (2003 - 2009) pioneered the use of laser altimeters in space to study the elevation of the Earth's surface and its changes.
 ICESat-2 will continue the important observations of ice-sheet elevation change, sea-ice freeboard, and vegetation canopy height begun by ICESat, and will allow for continent-wide estimates in the change in volume of the Greenland and Antarctic ice sheets over a 15-year period, plus long-term trend analysis of sea-ice thickness.

-NSIDC will archive and distribute the ICESat-2 products.
+NSIDC will archive and distribute ICESat-2 cryospheric and related data sets.